OpenBlatam/Telecom-AI-Automate-WDNA-/scratches/Macros/BO-Performance/Macros/Transporte-Carrier-Performance/README.md

 # REASEARCH

+15 Reports that launch the query systems that is in stratification.

 # Problems:

-.Carrier is in diferent reports with the general query on redemy .A macro that runs a lot of info in any site
+.Carrier is in different reports with the general query on Redemy .A macro that runs a lot of info in any site
 .